Why On-Page SEO is Important

 A good internal linking strategy will tell search engines what topics are primary and the relationship between your content.
 What is your most essential content?
 What page do you want to tell Google is the most important?

-You'll want to add many (relevant) internal links pointing to this page - this will be a "pillar page."
-The internal links that will point to your pillar page is your "cluster content."
-For example, this on-page SEO blog is cluster content that links to the SEO services pillar page.
+You’ll want to add many (relevant) internal links pointing to this page – this will be a “pillar page.”
+The internal links that will point to your pillar page is your “cluster content.”
+For example, this on-page SEO blog-posts is cluster content that links to the SEO services pillar page.
 This page also gives Google some additional context by linking to other SEO related content.

 URL Structure